 P-cards versus other types of cards

-Purchases on business credit cards may draw upon the business' line of credit and incur interest rates and other related fees.
+Purchases on business credit cards may draw upon the business's line of credit and incur interest rates and other related fees.
 Corporate cards typically involve expense reports, requiring employees to spend time documenting their expenses.
 Because the features of P-cards give companies more restrictive power on employee purchasing, they can reduce the time and effort you might be currently spending on manual documentation.

 Businesses today have more payment options to choose from than ever before.
-P-cards can be an integral part of a business payment strategy, adding flexibility and control.
+P-cards can be an integral part of a business payment strategy, adding both flexibility and control.